Codeception/codeception.github.com/docs/modules/Kohana.markdown

 ---

 # Kohana Module
-**For additional reference,, please review the [source](https://github.com/Codeception/Codeception/tree/master/src/Codeception/Module/Kohana)**
+**For additional reference, please review the [source](https://github.com/Codeception/Codeception/tree/master/src/Codeception/Module/Kohana.php)**

 This module provides integration with [Kohana](http://kohanaframework.org/) v3.
 Functional tests can be run inside Kohana.
 All commands of this module are just the same as in other modules that share Framework interface.